 WELCOME TO NATUREWIDE IMAGES

-My partner Karen and I live at the interface of the Chihuahuan Desert and the lowest Emory and Blue oaks at an elevation of approximately 5,000 feet.
+My partner Karen and I live at the interface of the Chihuahuan Desert and the lowest Emory and Blue oaks at an elevation of just over 5,000 feet.
 We are located in Ash Canyon south of Sierra Vista, Arizona in one of the country's premier butterflying and birding areas.
-Since early November of 2003 when we moved to SE Arizona, we have observed more than 175 species of birds in our yard.
+Since early November of 2003 when we moved to SE Arizona, we have observed nearly 200 species of birds in our yard.
 Yard Birds.

 Traveler Grasshopper (Rhammatocerus viatorius) San Pedro River at Hwy 92, Palominas, AZ (2 November 2007)